joshvsan67/ad-threat-detection-lab/README.md

 # ad-threat-detection-lab
-Simulated Active Directory attacks using Kali Linux and analyzed Kerberos, SMB, and authentication traffic with Wireshark and tcpdump.
-Centralized Windows Event Logs using the ELK Stack and developed detection queries to identify password spraying, enumeration, and lateral movement activity.
+Simulated Active Directory attacks using Kali Linux and analyzed Kerberos, SMB, and authentication traffic with Wireshark, Splunk, and tcpdump.
+Centralized Windows Event Logs using the Splunk and developed detection queries to identify password spraying, enumeration, and privilege escalation activity.

 **Network Diagram**
 (This is just a rough draft of how I want it to look, decided to go with different IPs for easier setup in the final lab)